bghalami/KenzanTechChallenge/README.md

   - Sets an Employees Status to INACTIVE
   - Employee will not show up in GET by id or GET all employees
   - Employee will persist in DB
-  - To use succussfully you must add an HTTP Header with the key 'authorization' and the value 'admin'
+  - To use succussfully you must add an HTTP Header with the key 'Authorization' and the value 'Admin'
 ```

 ## Initial Setup